wjr83/Interactive-Lab-Hub/Lab 1/README.md

 - **Design Considerations:**
   - Explore creative and customized designs.
-  - Implement on earphones' cases.
+  - Implement on earphones cases.
   - Explore device connectivity with smartphones when using headphones.

 - **Charging and Manual Adjustments:**